pomodux/pomodux/.github/README.md

 - **Status**: Future
 - **Focus**: Lua-based plugin system and advanced features

-## Backlog Management
+## Requirements Management

-The main backlog is maintained in `docs/backlog/` and includes:
+The main project requirements are maintained in `docs/requirements.md` and include:

 - **Epics** organized by release
 - **User Stories** with acceptance criteria